containers/podman-desktop/website/docs/podman/adding-certificates-to-a-podman-machine.md

   - Replace `my-certificate.pem` with the actual name of the .pem certificate
   - Replace `my-server.com/my-certificate.pem` with a valid server URL and a .pem certificate

-- Using the vi editor to create a certificate:
+- Use the vi editor to create a certificate:

   ```shell-session
   # vi <my-certificate.pem>